jeffreyzhangsd/jeffreyzhangsd/README.md

 ### 🤔 About Me

-🔭 I've been a software engineer for a year!\
+🔭 I've been a software engineer about 2 years!\
 🌱 Quick learner, curious and looking forward to innovation.\
 😎 Coding since 2022 from software engineering boot camp experience, to an internship, to my first full-time job.